 In addition to protecting the full value of your collection, holding a separate collectibles floater has the added benefit that making a claim won’t affect your homeowner’s policy.

 Be sure to periodically re-appraise the items’ value, which can fluctuate significantly from year to year.
 Without insuring for the correct value, a significant percentage can evaporate if the collection is lost or damaged.

 It’s also important to maintain accurate inventory.
 Wine collectors, for example, are often adding to their collection or enjoying a select bottle on a special occasion.

-How Can Smith & Howard Wealth Management Help?
+How Can Smith and Howard Wealth Management Help?

 For most investors, collecting is usually an activity best approached as a labor of love, something done for the enjoyment it brings or for the thrill of the hunt: finding and negotiating for the item you want.
 Even so, these items can come to represent significant value – sentimental and otherwise.

-Smith & Howard Wealth Management is available to offer objective advice on how to protect that value and make sure your family’s collectibles are secure.
-One of the country’s top 100 wealth management firms, we’ve helped hundreds of families navigate the challenges of protecting their financial future.
+Smith and Howard Wealth Management is available to offer objective advice on how to protect that value and make sure your family’s collectibles are secure.
+We’ve helped hundreds of families navigate the challenges of protecting their financial future.

 We’re happy to answer any questions you may have about collectibles as an investment.
 Please call us at 404-874-6244.